openfoodfacts/api-documentation/friction-log/README.md

-# API documentation friction log
+# API Documentation Friction Log

 This log lists all the glitches that makes the [Open Food Facts API documentation](https://openfoodfacts.github.io/api-documentation/) hard to use, but frames it around a narrative or customer(user) use case.
 Each log item can be created as issues so thier progress can be tracked.